 When it comes to cars, buyer’s remorse is the worst because there’s no return policy.
 Once you buy your car, it steadily depreciates in value over time.
-Therefore, you had better buy a car responsibly.
+If you buy a new car, the depreciation curve over the next three years is the steepest.
+Therefore, you had better buy a car you really love, responsibly.

-My Own Buyer’s Remorse When Buying A Luxury Vehicle
+My Own Buyer’s Remorse When Buying An Expensive Vehicle

-A year and a half later, I sold the vehicle for a $10,000 loss because it couldn’t fit in the garage of the condo I wanted to buy.
+A year and a half later, I sold the vehicle for a ~$20,000 loss.
+I sold it because it couldn’t fit in the garage of the condo I wanted to buy.
 After realizing how much better it was to own an asset that could go up in value, I decided to stop wasting money on cars.

-To eliminate buyer’s remorse, here are my tips.
+To eliminate buyer’s remorse when buying a car, here are my thoughts.

 There is only so much defensive driving you can do.
 If there is a reckless driver on the road, they might plow into your vehicle and cause serious harm.